Meadowlarke/Bibliography/Bibliography.md

 > p.
 89: Rhizome theory.

+##### Ford, Tanisha C. and Deborah Willis. _Kwame Brathwaite: Black is Beautiful._ Aperature, 2019.

+##### Ford, Tanisha C. _Liberated Threads: Black Women, Style, and the Glocal Politics of Soul._ Durham: The University of North Carolina Press, 2015.

+###### Introduction: Black Women and the Making of a Modern Soul Style.

+1: The FBI's listing of academic and professor Angela Davis on the 10 most wanted.

+-: Davis's appearance.

+-: "Soul style."

+2: Her interpretation by the media as a sex object.

+-: The display of the famous poster of her likeness.

+3: The lack of scholarship on dress and style as a critical aspect on the Black Freedom movement.

+-: The archive which Ford has assembled.

+-: Thesis.

+4: More on soul style.

+5: Everyday encounters as sites of figiting for liberation.

+-: "Soul."

+6: Blues, Jazz and politics of musical soul.

+8: _Essence's_ coverage of fashion on black college campuses.

+9: Carol Tulloch's argument that we must study the circulation of black fashion through a diasporic "network."

+-: Ford's issue with this arguement.

+10: The complexity of "soul."

+-: Summaries of chapters.

 ##### Freitas, Roger.
 "The Eroticism of Emasculation: Confronting the Baroque Body of the Castrato." _The Journal of Musicology_ 20, no. 2 (Spring 2003): 196-249.